 4. Changes from the “Third Draft Proposal on Work Stream 1 Recommendations”

-Scope of IRP will be restricted to the IANA naming functions.
+Scope of IRP will be restricted to the IANA naming functions for claims that PTI through its Board of Directors or staff has acted (or has failed to act) in violation of its contract with ICANN..

 Scope of IRP will include actions and inactions of PTI via the Board being bound in the Bylaws to ensure that PTI complies with its contractual obligations with ICANN.
 ICANN’s failure to enforce material obligations will be appealable via the IRP as a Bylaws violation.

-Scope of IRP will include issues relating to DIDP decisions by ICANN which are inconsistent with ICANN Bylaws.
+Scope of IRP will include claims that DIDP decisions by ICANN are inconsistent with ICANN’s Bylaws.

-“ICANN must modify Registry Agreements with gTLD Operators to expand scope of arbitration available thereunder to cover PTI service complaints”.
+Clarified that ICANN must modify Registry Agreements with gTLD Operators to expand scope of arbitration available thereunder to cover PTI service complaints.

 Exclusion – the IRP will not be applicable to protocols and parameters.